innomask/contributions/README.md

 6. A brief description of yourself in 2-3 sentences (optional)
 7. Any personal links you'd like to share (optional - e.g. GitHub, LinkedIn, personal website)

 If you've previously shared this work on another site, you may include that link as well.
+Within 48 hours, we will update you on the status of your publication!

 ## Method 2 - Pull Request

+1. Please **fork** this repository. *For more information on forking, visit* [this link](https://guides.github.com/activities/forking/).
+2. Modify the `contributors.yml` file with your information
+3. Modify the `2019-07-01-sample-post.md` file with your drafted post.
+The sample file contains a listing of commonly utilized Markdown functionality for your reference.
+*To preview the live view of the markdown file, you can use the following extensions:* [Firefox - Markdown Viewer](https://addons.mozilla.org/en-US/firefox/addon/gitlab-markdown-viewer) | [Chrome - Markdown Viewer](https://chrome.google.com/webstore/detail/markdown-preview-plus/febilkbfcbhebfnokafefeacimjdckgl)
+4. Open a **pull request** with your changes. *For more information on pull requests, visit* [this link](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).

+If you've previously shared this work on another site, you may include that link as well.
+Within 48 hours, we will update you on the status of your publication!